markconroy/markie/web/modules/contrib/devel/devel_generate/README.txt

 To give support for a new field type the field type base class should properly implements \Drupal\Core\Field\FieldItemInterface::generateSampleValue().
-Devel generate automatically use the values returned by this method during the generate process for generate placeholder field values.
+Devel Generate automatically uses the values returned by this method during the generate process for generate placeholder field values.
 For more information
 see:
 https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Field%21FieldItemInterface.php/function/FieldItemInterface::generateSampleValue